This policy serves to guide the development and maintenance of the STARS. The goals of the STARS governance structure are to:

 - Ability to be collaborative and work well on a team

 - Application.
 A call for applications is issued annually unless there are insufficient vacant slots to warrant an election.
-AASHE staff determine the number of open positions, review all applications and put forward a slate of eligible candidates.
+AASHE staff determine the number of open positions, at least one-third of which must be elected by AASHE member vote, review all applications and put forward a slate of eligible candidates.

 - Election and Appointment.
 The primary contact for each AASHE member organization is issued a ballot through which the organization may vote for its preferred candidate(s).
-At least half of the open positions are filled by member vote.
-The remaining openings are filled through appointment by the STARS Program Manager in consultation with the AASHE Director of Programs to help ensure that at least half of the SC is campus-based and that the diversity of STARS participants, AASHE members and the campus sustainability community is represented.
+The open positions to be elected are filled by the candidates that receive the most votes.
+The remaining openings are filled through appointments by the STARS Program Manager in consultation with the AASHE Director of Programs to help ensure that the SC reflects a diversity of institution types and contexts and AASHE’s commitment to racial equity and social justice.

 - Additional Appointments.
 Additional appointments may be made by the STARS Program Manager in consultation with the AASHE Director of Programs when vacancies occur.
 For example, a qualified substitute may be appointed to serve during an SC member’s maternity, paternity or adoptive leave.